imodeljs/frontend-sample-showcase/src/frontend-samples/clash-review-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-This sample demonstrates calling [Clash Detection APIs](https://developer.bentley.com/api-groups/project-delivery/apis/validation/operations/get-validation-clashdetection-result) to retrieve clash data and present it for review in a viewer app.
+This sample demonstrates calling [iTwin Clash Detection APIs](https://developer.bentley.com/apis/clash-detection/) to retrieve clash data and present it for review in a viewer app.

 ## Purpose